Treasurer's Office - Debt Management

 Treasurer's Office - Merchant Services

-I have new or terminating staff.
-How do I authorize or remove merchant user authorization?
+If I have staff changes how do I authorize or remove merchant user authorization?

 The merchant contact should have the MPathways FINPROD access to update merchant authorized users.